KumarLabJax/JABS-behavior-classifier/README.md

 #### Windows Scripts

-There are two convenience scripts included with Rotta. `setup_windows.bat` and `rotta.bat` that allow a user to setup the Python environment and launch Rotta without using the command prompt.
+There are two convenience scripts included with Rotta, `setup_windows.bat` and `rotta.bat`, that allow a user to set up the Python environment and launch Rotta without using the command prompt.

 The `setup_windows.bat` script will create a Python virtual